uab-cgds-worthey/quac/docs/input_output.md

 ## Input

-- Pedigree file supplied via `--pedigree`.
+Samples belonging to a project are provided as input via `--pedigree` to QuaC in [pedigree file format](https://gatk.broadinstitute.org/hc/en-us/articles/360035531972-PED-Pedigree-format).
 Only the samples that are supplied in pedigree file will be processed by QuaC and all of these samples must belong to the same project.

 !!! note "CGDS users only"